axismaps/thematic-cartography/articles/projections.md

 ![](../images/projections11.jpg)

 By doing this, you're making sure that no point in your map is very far from a standard line – from one of those places where there's no distortion.
 This means that the distortion is minimized across the entire map.

+### Our Recommendations

+There is never a single "right answer" when choosing a map projections; the best choices depend on weighing all the factors described above.
+However, there are few facts and rules of thumb that can help narrow your choices.
+If you're working with web maps, you will often have no choice but Mercator.
+Be aware that this projection is widely considered inappropriate for many kinds of thematic mapping for anything larger than local areas, so be careful, and avoid Mercator outside those web environments.
+If you are making [choropleth](choropleth.html) or [dot density](dot_density.html) maps, look for an equal-area projection.
+For a handy guide to a variety of projections and their uses, see [these tables](http://www.radicalcartography.net/index.html?projectionref) by Bill Rankin.